 Choosing the right journal for your research can seem daunting, but it doesn’t need to be.
 Once you have a shortlist, refine it by asking the right questions.

 The numbers moving from PhDs into a career in academia are shrinking, and the challenges to pursuing a career in research appear to be rising.
 So how can early career researchers best develop a body of published research, and what can the scholarly community do to better support people as they move into becoming published… Read more »

 As a researcher, how do you evaluate whether the journal you’re about to send your work to is the real deal?
 The answer could lie in “Think.
 Check.
-Submit.”, a new initiative launched by a coalition of publishers and industry organizations, which provides tools to make the process of choosing the right journal for your… Read more »
+Submit.”, an initiative launched by a coalition of publishers and industry organizations, which provides tools to make the process of choosing the right journal for your work… Read more »

 Taylor & Francis gives presentations to researchers around the world, covering the publishing process, the various steps involved, and offering tips and advice.

 Check if the journal you’re interested in has a call for papers by bookmarking this page, going to the “Submit” tab on Taylor & Francis Online, or by signing up for regular updates in your subject area.